-PayScale’s College Salary Report features data about the earning potential of 2-year associate degrees.
+PayScale’s College Salary Report features data about the earning potential of associate degrees from community colleges.
 If you are considering going back to school to earn an AA, choosing the right major will have a huge impact on your future salary.
-The list above can help you find the best associate degrees by salary potential.
+An associate degree is a great way to kick off a high-paying career, especially in the Technology, Engineering and Healthcare fields.
+This list can help you find the best associate degrees by salary potential.

-So if you are short on time, want to get your career started quickly or just don’t think a four-year school is right for you, one of the associate degree options on this list may be a really smart choice.
+So if you are short on time, want to get your career started quickly or just don’t think a four-year school is right for you, one of the associate degree options on this list may be a smart choice.